joone/fosscomics/README.md

 ## Contributions

-We welcome contributions and feedback on the comics and the website.
+I welcome contributions and feedback on the comics and the website.
 If you have suggestions or want to contribute, please submit a pull request or join the discusstions.

 ## Acknowledgments